 - Through bill of lading: This is the form to use if the shipping company needs to have complete authority to manage the transport of the cargo from source to destination.
 It covers the entire shipping process, with details of how the cross-border freight needs to be processed.
 And, usually it includes other bills such as negotiable ocean bills of lading (shipping overseas), non-negotiable air waybills (shipping via flights) and inland bills of lading (shipping by rail or road).

 Combined transport bill of lading: Are you going to be combining shipping methods?
 Then use this bill.
 Also known as a multi-modal bill of lading, it will include details of cargo being transported via land and sea.
 For example, goods being transported from New York to Florida by trucks and then to India by ship.

 Undeniably, we are in a world that is becoming increasingly contact-free.
 No one wants to touch pens, forms, scanners, printers or even exchange bills.
-This is why the idea of an electronic bill of lading form is growing in its appeal.
+This is why the idea of an electronic bill of lading template is growing in its appeal.
 You can download a blank bill of lading (BOL) form here.

 - Cost-effective: Let’s face it, the paper that bills are printed on is quite costly.
 Not to mention the additional courier costs.
 On both counts, e-bills really help you save on costs.

 - Speeds up paperwork: Unlike paper bills that take days to reach recipients and may even get lost in transit, electronic bills can be successfully sent in minutes across the globe.
 It's also stored on secure servers so you don't ever have to rummage through storage cabinets looking for the bills.
 This ensures that the shipping, transfer of ownership and accepting of delivery happens much faster.